vszanetti/quartz/content/fences.md

 - **[Sonic signatures](asonicsignature)**: During a breakfast with a friend, I realized the significance of sound design in our digital interactions as the keyboard clicks from his iPhone reminded me how these auditory cues, often muted in my own life, add intentionality and richness to the user experience.
 - **[Can a kid draw it?](canakiddrawit)**: Simplicity in tech design, exemplified by Apple’s products, enhances usability and appeal, but true design excellence lies in balancing accessibility with functionality and innovation, rather than merely adhering to a child-like simplicity as discussed in the text.
 - **[The "gamer" aesthetic is beyond awful](gamer)**: The gaming industry’s design aesthetic, dominated by flashy and superficial elements reminiscent of neon kitsch, suggests a missed opportunity for sophistication in gaming hardware.
+- **[Beauty as a feature](beautyasafunction)**: Apple’s design philosophy often sparks criticism for prioritizing aesthetics over functionality.
+Yet, Apple’s commitment to seamless, minimal forms reflects a belief that beauty itself is a function and, while inconvenient at times, blends elegance and utility to create products that resonate on a cultural level.

 **[Other posts on Design](tags/design)**